venicegeo/bf-docs/readme.md

 ## Description

-Bf-tideprediction is a Beachfront service that estimates the tide level for a given date/time as well as the 24 hour min/max tides and corresponding times surrounding that date/time.
+Bf-tideprediction is a Beachfront service that estimates the tide level for a given date/time, as well as the 24-hour min/max tides and corresponding times surrounding that date/time.
 This service is used by Beachfront to provide contextual information to be used in conjunction with Beachfront’s shoreline extraction services.

 ### Why are tides important for shoreline extraction?